kinostl/RandomNotes/netbattlers_pvp.md

 If it is Awkward, you must Discard two Cards instead of one Card.

-If it is Simple, do another action in addition to this Simple Chip.
+If it is Simple, activate it immediately and present its details immediately.
+Do another action in addition to this Simple Chip.

 ## Cost Powers
 Cost Powers are Simple and require you to Discard a Card, Face Down.
 This is in addition to spending the Stat Point.
 Inform your opponent you are using a cost power, and subtract the stat cost.
-Present its details at the end of the Defender's turn.
+Activate the effects of the Power immediately.
 Since this is Simple, do another action in addition to using this Cost Power.

 ## Hand Over The Ante
 If you end the round with no cards left in your hand, hand over The Ante.
 Draw a number of cards equal to your Staring Chip Count.
 You can not willingly play this.
 This is to force you to play agressively, and cause a natural back and forth.